 Describe briefly the procedure of the lab.
 [1 point]

 Data – Include all tables, graphs, and figures as required.
 Everything must be clearly and neatly labeled.
-This section can be handwritten.
+This section can include handwritten parts if necessary.
 Graphs must have titles, axes need to be labeled and have units.
-See page seven of lab manual.

 Tables must have titles: Table 1: Distance (m) versus Time(sec)